tmpfs/trucks/packages/plugin-generate/doc/readme.md

 > Generate output file contents

 For each default output type create an output file.
-When no transforms are enabled this makes the compiler pass through HTML, javascript and styles declared in the input component files.
+When no transforms are enabled this makes the compiler pass through HTML, CSS and Javascript declared in the input component files.

 ## Install